mfreel14/kickstarter-analysis/README.md

 Analysis of Outcomes Based on Launch Date

-The analysis of Outcomes Based on Launch dates involved creating a new column in our kickstarter dataset for "Years".
+The analysis of Outcomes Based on Launch dates involved creating a new column in our Kickstarter dataset for "Years".
 In the new column, the excel YEAR()function was used to grab the information from the date created conversion column.

 The next step was to create a pivot table showing Successful, Failed and Canceled campaigns by months through the years.
 Using a filter in the "Parent Category" the data was made to show only "theater".
 The campaign outcomes were sorted in descending order with "successful" being our first column.

-A line chart was then created with our filtered data showing the number of campaings correlated with their success, failed and canceled rate.
+A line chart was then created with our filtered data showing the number of campaigns correlated with their success, failed and canceled rate.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/691355/123500475-55a8a780-d60c-11eb-9408-04ef23de0874.png)